-The new school facility was designed for a maximum capacity of 125 students; enrollment in 2001 was 63 students, indicating that sufficient capacity exists to accommodate growth in Halifax's student population for many years to come.
-As of December 31, 2012 there were 51 students enrolled in the Halifax Elementary School.
-The school contains six classrooms; a library; a multi-purpose room used as a gymnasium, auditorium and cafeteria; and various staff offices and storage rooms.
+The Halifax campus is designed for a maximum capacity of 125 students.
+Enrollment in 2016 was 47 students, in 2017 54 students and in 2018 57 students.
+The school contains six classrooms, a library, a multi-purpose room (used as a gymnasium, auditorium, and cafeteria), various staff offices, and storage rooms.
+The Town Clerk offices are connected to the school, as well.
 Parking and playfields are conveniently located on the school grounds.
 The building is of wood construction set on a concrete slab with a forced hot water heating system.